Realization of a Bosonic Antiferromagnet

 \subsection{Staggered potentials}

 The superlattice naturally forms staggered potentials for our ground-band ultracold atoms.
-Here, we make use of two distinct effects of the superlattice, which are the spin-dependent and the spin-independent potentials.
-Such optical potential can be expressed as,
+Here, we make use of two distinct effects of the superlattice, which are the spin-dependent and the spin-independent effects.
+Such an optical potential can be expressed as,

-where $k_s=2\pi/\lambda_s$ is the wave vector of the short-lattice laser.
-Here, $\theta_\sigma$ is the spin-dependent phase shift of the short-lattice, where $\sigma$ denotes the two spin states.
+where $k_s=2\pi/\lambda_s$ is the wave vector of the short-lattice laser; $\theta_\sigma$ is the spin-dependent phase shift of the short-lattice, and $\sigma$ denotes the two spin states.
 The original trap depth of short-lattice $V_s$ is also altered to two spin-dependent terms $V_{s,\sigma}$, and $V^{\text{offset}}_{s,\sigma}$.
 At $\theta_{\sigma} = 0$, the superlattice is simplified to the spin-independent form, $V^{\text{offset}}_{s,\sigma} =0$.
-By tuning the applying voltage of a electro-optical modulator, we can control the spin-dependent energy with a bandwidth larger than 20 kHz \cite{Yang:2017a}.
+By tuning the applying voltage of an electro-optical modulator, we can control the spin-dependent energy with a bandwidth larger than 20 kHz \cite{Yang:2017a}.

 The spin-dependent energy shift can be precisely controlled in our system.
-To calibrate the zero-energy $\delta_s =0$, we perform a spectroscopy measurement of spin-exchange dynamics in isolated double-wells.
-We prepare the atoms in $\ket{\uparrow,\downarrow}$ state and then quench the superlattice to $V_s=16.8(1) E_r$, $V_l=10.3(1)$ Er and $\theta=0$.
-Here $E_r = h^2/(2 m \lambda_s^2)$ is the recoil energy with $h$ the Planck constant and $m$ the atomic mass.
+To calibrate the zero-energy point $\delta_s =0$, we perform a spectroscopy measurement of spin-exchange dynamics in isolated double-wells.
+We prepare the atoms in $\ket{\uparrow,\downarrow}$ state and then quench the superlattice to $V_s=16.8(1) E_r$, $V_l=10.3(1) E_r$ and $\theta=0$.
+Here, $E_r = h^2/(2 m \lambda_s^2)$ is the recoil energy with $h$ the Planck constant and $m$ the atomic mass.
 In this balanced structure, the resonating superexchange frequency within double wells is $26.8(5)$ Hz.
 The inter-well coupling is forbidden by the long-lattice barrier.
 The degeneracy of the states $\ket{\uparrow,\downarrow}$ and $\ket{\downarrow,\uparrow}$ is lifted by a nonzero spin-dependent effect.
-As we scan the $\delta_s$ and monitor the staggered magnetization $M_z$, a clear spectroscopy of the spin exchange dynamics is observed, as shown in Fig. \ref{figS1}.
+As we scan the $\delta_s$ and monitor the staggered magnetization $M_z$, a clear spectroscopy of the spin exchange dynamics is observed, as shown in Extended Data Fig. \ref{FigS1}.
 The position of the central peak can be determined with a precision of $\sim$0.4 Hz.
 In addition, the energy offsets of the side peaks agree well with our calculations based on the lattice structure.